 We met up with Dan and made a fairly long drive to explore a forgotten corner of Nevada’s mining history.
 We weren’t sure if we would find anything, as is often the case.
-We ended up driving over 100 miles (one way) on dirt roads.
+We ended up driving over one hundred miles (one way) on dirt roads.
 And after battling a steep, rough mountain road and some threatening weather, we made it to an old mill ruin.

-Part of the Gold Park Group, the Star of the West mill was at least the second on the site; the first being built in the early 1880s and this one in 1921.
+As part of the Gold Park Group, the Star of the West mill was at least the second on the site; the first being built in the early 1880s and this one in 1921.
 It looks like it was a grand operation but in typical boom and bust fashion it was only worked briefly for gold, silver, lead and copper ores.

 The mine itself has a few entrances, which we didn’t have time to check out.
 They are reported to be short though.
 Guess we will have to do a return trip.

 Last Modified on by